GrammaTech/resolve/alg.md

 remain the same.
 This enables a printed representation of the diff to be created by walking the diff.

+Diffs can be decomposed into edit trees -- a tree of nested edits where each subedit is isolated relative to it parent.
+In practice, edits tend to decompose naturally in this way.

 ## Merging Diffs

 The merge algorithm operates on three ASTs: a root AST ("original"),